GoLu-Jii/CODE_Sherpa__HackTheWinter-SecondWave/README_A.md

 ## 1. Architectural Overview

-CODE_Sherpa follows a **modular, pipeline-oriented architecture** that clearly separates deterministic code analysis from generative explanation logic.
+CODE_Sherpa follows a **modular, pipeline-oriented architecture** that clearly separates deterministic code analysis from AI-assisted explanation and presentation layers.
 This separation ensures predictable behavior, improves explainability, and allows individual components to evolve independently.
+> AI-assisted explanation and editor integration are intentionally deferred to Round-2 and operate only on verified structure.

 ### Key Design Principles:

 - **Separation of Concerns**: Deterministic analysis is isolated from AI-driven explanation generation
-- **Controlled AI Usage**: AI components operate only on verified, structured code data
+- **Controlled AI Usage**: AI is applied only after deterministic structure extraction, never as a source of truth
 - **Explicit Data Flow**: Clear boundaries and data contracts between pipeline stages
 - **Modularity**: Components can be developed, tested, and replaced independently
 - **Extensibility**: Architecture supports incremental enhancement without redesign